JonathanDussot/valladolid-snooker-club/README.md

 1. Open the project repository.
 2. Click on "Settings" on the navigation bar under the repository title.
-3. Click on "Pages" in the left hand navigation panel.
+3. Click on "Pages" in the left-hand navigation panel.
 4. Under "Source", choose which branch to deploy.
 This should be Main for newer repositories (older repositories may still use Master).
 5. Choose which folder to deploy from, usually "/root".
 6. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.